-Babies typically master sitting by six to seven months old, and this is when they become very active!
+At age 6-7 months, babies can typically sit up.
+This is when they become very active!
 Encouraging your child to play in a side-lying position and teaching them to transition to sitting from this position is a good way to build their core strength and mobility.

-Sitting to Quadruped (Hands and Knees): 8-9 Months
+8-9 Month Milestones: Sitting to Quadruped (Hands and Knees)

 By eight to nine months, babies are pushing into quadruped position and are getting ready to crawl!
 Help your child get onto their hands and knees from sitting so they have more opportunities to begin crawling.

 To help your baby transition from the quadruped position to kneeling, place a toy on a support surface such as a table, chair, couch, etc. and encourage your child to transition from hands and knees to a tall kneeling position at the support surface.